21 Customer support KPIs with examples you need to track in 2024

 In this article, we’ve covered everything you need to know about customer service key performance indicators.

-What are customer service KPIs?
+What are customer support KPIs?

 Customer service KPIs are quantifiable values that help support teams measure performance and progress against their goals.